The Opportunity Pledge

 Problem Solvers - Who Should Make the Pledge

-The Pledge targets both venture capital firms and limited partners (LPs) who invest in them.
+The Pledge originated to serve venture capital firms and limited partners (LPs) who invest in them.
 However, corporations, accelerators, angel groups, colleges/universities, entrepreneur support organizations, and service firms may also benefit and participate.

 About the Methodology